abdlkrim3/reservation-enset/README.md

 ## Documentation Generation and Error Handling

 - Utilizes OpenAPIDoc (Swagger) specification to generate RESTful services documentation.

-- Implements circuit breakers based on Resilience4J to ensure fault tolerance and resilience of microservices.

 ## Deployment with Docker and Docker Compose